 Common types of logs

 If a Logstash pipeline is incorrectly configured, the output data of the pipeline may not meet your requirements.
-In this case, you must repeatedly check the format of the data in the destination and modify the pipeline configuration in the console.
+In this case, you may need to repeatedly check the format of the data in the destination and modify the pipeline configurations in the Kibana console.
 This increases time and labor costs.
-To address this issue, you can use the pipeline configuration debugging feature provided by Logstash.
-This feature allows you to view the output data of your Logstash pipeline in debug logs in the console after you create and deploy the pipeline.
-This reduces your debugging costs.
+To resolve this issue, you can use the pipeline configuration debugging feature provided by Logstash.
+This feature allows you to view the output data of your Logstash pipeline in debug logs in the Kibana console after you create and deploy the pipeline.
+This helps reduce your debugging costs.
 For more information, see Use the pipeline configuration debugging feature.